starkfell/100DaysOfIaC/articles/day.55.best.auth.exten.md

 I have two must have JSON extensions to deal with my JSON scenarios.

--**ARM JSON**.
+- **ARM JSON**.
 For ARM templates, Microsoft's [Azure Resource Manager Tools](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) is the only way.
 Loads of features specific to aid your ARM authoring
--**JSON Tools**.
+- **JSON Tools**.
 For all the JSON files not ARM-related, [JSTON Tools](https://marketplace.visualstudio.com/items?itemName=eriklynd.json-tools) is a simple prettify/minify tool is good enough for most of what I need.

 ## KUSTO